groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merging-xltm-files/_index.md

 This code will display a message indicating the successful completion of the merge operation along with the output directory path.

 ## Conclusion
-By following this tutorial, you've learned how to merge XLTM files using GroupDocs.Merger for .NET.
+By following this tutorial, you've learned how to merge XLTM files.
 This library offers extensive capabilities for document manipulation, providing developers with a robust toolset for handling document-related tasks programmatically.

 ## FAQ's
 ### Can GroupDocs.Merger merge other document formats besides XLTM?